jordiqui/revolution/src/README_CHANGELOG.txt

-Revolution 1.0 dev 120825
+Revolution 1.0 dev 250827
-- Initial fork from Stockfish with ideas from Berserk and Obsidian.
+- Initial fork from Stockfish.
 - Updated engine name and build system.
-- Added experience book system with persistent `.bin` file and new UCI options.
+- Added experience book system with persistent `.exp` file (legacy `.bin` files are converted automatically) and new UCI options.
+- Iterative deepening now begins at depth 2 for faster, deeper search.
+- Updated version strings and AUTHORS for first public release.